info441/exercises/zip/zipserver/README.md

 `./models/zip.go`
 - This file contains starter code that you should get familiar with.
 You'll be using the types, `Zip`, `ZipSlice`, `ZipIndex`, defined here, as well as the `LoadZips` function.
-Ask questions if you're confuse.
+Ask questions if you're confused.

 `./main.go`:
 - Open the `zips.csv` file inside your `./data` directory and report any errors that may occur